-According to the organization Internet World Stats, the three languages most commonly found on the internet as of 2015 are English, with 872.9 million users, Chinese, with 704.5 million users, and Spanish with 256.8 million users.
-Other languages in the top ten, from number four to ten, include Arabic, Portuguese, Japanese, Russian, Malaysian, French and German.
+According to the Statista, the three languages most commonly found on the internet as of 2018 are English, German, and Russian.
+Other languages in the top ten, from number four to ten, include Spanish, French, Japanese, Portuguese, Italian, Persian, and Chinese.

-The question remains what exactly will these changes amount to – and what will they mean for internet users down the road?
+The question remains what exactly will these changes amount to – and what will they mean for marketers down the road?

 Changing Status of Different Internet Languages